Digital skills checker

 Check the learner details to make sure you are looking at the right one

-We are required by our government funders to report on the impact of the our program at a national level.
-The two Checkers help us to do this.
+For our programs funded by the Australian Government, we are required to report on the impact of the our program at a national level.
+The Checkers help us to do this.
 We need the personal details being collected for the personalised report to be generated and to report to our government funders on the number of individuals benefiting from the program.
 We have kept the details being collected to the minimum possible while fulfilling our obligations and take privacy very seriously.

 Question responses will be stored by Good Things in line with our privacy policy.
 We will de-identify information collected in the Checker form when using it for service reporting and improvement purposes required by our Australian Government funders.